 A good night’s sleep is incredibly important – it helps your body recover and is critical for mental wellbeing and memory consolidation.
-Unfortunately, the older we get, the more difficult it can be to sleep deeply, which may contribute to age-related memory loss.
+Unfortunately, the older we get, the more difficult it can be to sleep deeply, which may also contribute to age-related memory loss.
 Thankfully, there may be a simple way to help us sleep a little deeper.

-A study by Northwestern Medicine has found that while we sleep, gentle sounds synchronized to our brainwaves may enhance deep sleep and improve memory.
-‘In the study, 13 participants 60 and older received one night of acoustic stimulation and one night of sham stimulation.
+A study by Northwestern Medicine found that while we sleep, gentle sounds synchronised to our brainwaves may enhance deep sleep and improve memory.
+In the study, 13 participants aged 60 and older were given one night of acoustic stimulation and one night of sham stimulation.